 - Are up to date and state of the art.

-- Are revised every 18 months and new editions are published every three years.
+- Are updated every three years.

 - Are economically viable and practical.

 The governmental consensus process leaves the final determination of code provisions in the hands of public safety officials who, with no vested financial interest, can legitimately represent the public interest.

 - Council Policy on Code Development

 - ICC Code Development Process

 Code Development Archives